dougsland/github-toolbox/create-issue-from-pull-request/README.md

 ## Example

 First of all, why use such tool?
 Merge early, merge often.
 Also, helps unblock people and continue work in a new issue.
+Basically, create a new issue in github using the **unresolved comments from a Pull Request URL**.

 Let's assume user created a **read-only token** so it's possible to read all comments unresolved for copy, paste and edit in a new issue.
 For users with permission to create **read AND write token** in the repostiry it's possible to automate it via command line option from the tool.